RikJansenTU/FontysInternship/README.md

 ## Learning Outcomes

-Learning outcome 1:
+**Learning outcome 1: Professional Duties**
-[Professional duties] You carry out the professional duties on a junior bachelor level resulting in professional products in line with the IT-area you are working in.
+> You carry out the professional duties on a junior bachelor level resulting in professional products in line with the IT-area you are working in.

-Learning outcome 2:
+**Learning outcome 2: Situation-orientation**
-[Situation-orientation] You apply your previously acquired knowledge and skills in an authentic context to deliver relevant results for the project and company.
+> You apply your previously acquired knowledge and skills in an authentic context to deliver relevant results for the project and company.

-Learning outcome 3:
+**Learning outcome 3 Future-Oriented Organisation**
-[Future-Oriented Organisation] You explore the organisational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.
+> You explore the organisational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.

-Learning outcome 4:
+**Learning outcome 4: Investigative Problem Solving**
-[Investigative Problem Solving] You take a critical look at your project from different perspectives, identify problems, find an effective approach and arrive at appropriate solutions.
+> You take a critical look at your project from different perspectives, identify problems, find an effective approach and arrive at appropriate solutions.

-Learning outcome 5:
+**Learning outcome 5: Personal Leadership**
-[Personal Leadership] You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of positions you aspire to.
+> You are entrepreneurial around your projects and personal development, you pay attention to your own learning ability and keep in mind what kind of IT professional and/or what type of positions you aspire to.

-Learning outcome 6:
+**Learning outcome 6: Targeted Interaction**
-[Targeted Interaction] You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.
+> You determine which partners play a role in your project, collaborate constructively with them and communicate appropriately to achieve the desired impact.

 ## Internship Overview